Habitability of the early Earth: Liquid water under a faint young Sun facilitated by strong tidal heating due to a closer Moon: Introduction

 Alternatively, a 1\,bar atmosphere with a $10^{-5}$ volume mixing ratio of NH$_3$ could have generated the required magnitude of a strong greenhouse effect \citep{Sagan1972}.
 NH$_3$, however, would be photodissociated through solar UV radiation on a time scale of just about 40\,yr \citep{1979Icar...37..207K} if it were not continuously supplied in adequate quantities by abiotic processes \citep{1982JGR....87.3091K}.
 Photodissociative destruction of NH$_3$ could also have been prevented by an UV-opaque high-altitude haze composed of organic solids that were produced from CH$_4$ photolysis \citep{1997Sci...276.1217S}.
 Moreover, CH$_4$ itself could have acted as an efficient greenhouse gas on the early Earth \citep{2008AsBio...8.1127H}.
 This argument, however, shifts the problem to the production of CH$_4$.
 Where did it come from?
 If the only viable source of large amounts of CH$_4$ is through methanogenic microorganisms \citep{2000JGR...10511981P,2002Sci...296.1066K}, then this is a chicken-and-egg dilemma: life would be required to create and maintain the conditions for it to have emerged in the first place.

-Other explanations to solve the faint-young-sun paradox include the assumption of a much more massive Sun 4.5\,Ga \citep{1995JGR...100.5457W}, a much lower fractional land coverage on Earth during the Archean \citep{Flament2008}, and different altitudinal distribution than today, all of which would affect the global albedo \citep{Goldblatt2011}.
+Other explanations to solve the faint-young-sun paradox include the assumption of a much more massive Sun 4.5\,Ga \citep{1995JGR...100.5457W}, a much lower fractional land coverage on Earth during the Archean \citep{Flament2008}, and different cloud distributions than today, all of which would affect the global albedo \citep{Goldblatt2011}.

 The atmospheric composition of the early Earth and the possibility of a greenhouse effect that is much stronger than the contemporary warming of $+33^\circ$C compared to an airless body (or of $+20.3^\circ$C compared to a gray atmosphere model, see Sect.~\ref{sec:balance}) could certainly have played important roles in preventing a global snowball Earth.
 A specific interplay of various chemical, geothermal, and possibly biotic effects (at least once life was present) could solve the problem.